AdobeDocs/workfront.nl-NL/help/quicksilver/manage-work/projects/planning-a-project/project-planned-completion-date.md

 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
 <h2>The Planned Completion Date of a task</h2>
 <p>(NOTE: drafted because I created a new article, here: /Content/Manage work/Tasks/Task information/task-planned-completion-date.htm)</p>
-<p>You can either specify the Planned Completion Date of a task, or you can leave it up to Workfront to calculate it depending on certain criteria.&nbsp;</p>
+<p>You can either specify the Planned Completion Date of a task, or you can leave it up to Workfront to calculate it depending on certain criteria. </p>
 <ul>
 <li><a href="#manually-set-the-planned-completion-date-of-a-task" class="MCXref xref">Manually set the Planned Completion Date of a task</a> </li>
 <li><a href="#how-the-planned-completion-date-is-calculated-for-a-task" class="MCXref xref">How the Planned Completion Date is calculated for a task</a> </li>
 </ul>
 <p><strong>Manually set the Planned Completion Date of a task</strong></p>
-<p>Setting the Planned Completion Date of a task depends on the type of Task Constraint you assign to the task.&nbsp;</p>
+<p>Setting the Planned Completion Date of a task depends on the type of Task Constraint you assign to the task. </p>
-<p>You can manually set the Planned Completion Date&nbsp;when creating a task, as described in&nbsp;the article <a href="../../../manage-work/tasks/create-tasks/create-tasks-in-project.md" class="MCXref xref">Create tasks in a project</a>.</p>
+<p>You can manually set the Planned Completion Date when creating a task, as described in the article <a href="../../../manage-work/tasks/create-tasks/create-tasks-in-project.md" class="MCXref xref">Create tasks in a project</a>.</p>
-<p>You can manually specify the Planned Completion Date when you select any of the following Task Constraints:&nbsp;</p>
+<p>You can manually specify the Planned Completion Date when you select any of the following Task Constraints: </p>
 <table border="1" cellspacing="15" cellpadding="1">
 <col>
 <col>